-Rosanna has written numerous articles and short stories for magazines, and her novels have been published in the UK, Germany, France, Italy, Spain, Poland, Norway, Hungary, Portugal, Lithuania, Denmark, Bulgaria, Turkey and the Czech Republic.
+Rosanna has written numerous articles and short stories for magazines, and her novels have been published in the UK, Germany, France, Italy, Spain, Poland, Norway, Hungary, Portugal, Lithuania, Denmark, Bulgaria, Turkey, Israel and the Czech Republic.
 All Rosanna’s titles are also being published by Quercus in the US.

-Rosanna has also worked as a creative writing tutor for over 20 years.
+Rosanna has worked as a creative writing tutor for over 20 years.
 She has led courses for colleges and universities in England, and runs her own writing retreats and holidays in the UK and in stunning locations in Europe.
 She has worked with community groups in therapeutic settings and completed an MA in creative writing for personal development in order to support this.
 She also mentors and appraises the work of new writers.

 Travelling and cliff walking are two of Rosanna’s favourite things to do.
 She also likes tennis, swimming, reading, eating very dark chocolate and drinking Italian coffee (preferably in Italy…) She lives with her artist husband in West Dorset and her favourite writing place is anywhere with a sea view.

 Rosanna’s Ten Writing Tips